Home

 Starting template (copy and paste)

-- Agency or System: [If known]
+- Agency or system: [if known]

-- Jurisdiction: [Country / State / City / Institution]
+- Jurisdiction: [country / state / city / institution]

-What I want from you:
+What I want:

 2. A numbered action plan for my situation

-3. All required forms, documents, IDs, and evidence
+3. Required forms, documents, IDs, and evidence

 4. Expected fees

-5. Key decision points and bottlenecks
+5. Decision points and bottlenecks

-7. A realistic timeline with estimated durations
+7. A realistic timeline

 8. Questions the agency is likely to ask me